medialab/artoo/spiders.md

 ----

 <h2 id="ajax">artoo.ajaxSpider</h2>
-An ajax spider aims at triggering a series of ajax requests and passing the accumulated data to a final callback.
+An ajax spider aimed at triggering a series of ajax requests and passing the accumulated data to a final callback.

 ```js
 artoo.ajaxSpider(urlList, [params, callback]);